Architects: SAOTA – Stefan Antoni Olmesdahl Truen Architects

 Photographs: Courtesy of SAOTA

+From the architect.
 This home was designed for a family with 2 young sons who wanted a house which simultaneously created spaces for casual intimate family occasions or large get-togethers.

 The site allows for unprecedented views towards the 12 Apostle Mountains, Clifton Beaches and Robben Island.
 The building is cut into the slope with approximately 50% of its rear face below the natural ground level.
 The upper level floats over the essentially glazed South West facing first floor and this exaggerates the height of the building relative to the adjacent ground level.